The Mote in God's Eye: Plot summary

 In the year 3017, humanity is slowly recovering from an interstellar civil war that tore apart the first Empire of Man.
 The Second Empire is busy establishing control over the remnants left by its predecessor, by force if necessary.
 The Alderson Drive enables ships to travel instantaneously between "Alderson points" in specific star systems.

 After a rebellion on the planet New Chicago is quashed, Captain Bruno Cziller of the Imperial battlecruiser INSS MacArthur remains behind as Chief of Staff to the new governor, while Commander Roderick Blaine is given temporary command of the ship, along with secret orders to take Horace Hussein Bury, a powerful interstellar merchant suspected of instigating the revolt, to the Imperial capital, Sparta.
-Another passenger is Lady Sandra Bright "Sally" Fowler, the niece of an Imperial senator and a traumatized former prisoner of the rebels.
+Another passenger is Lady Sandra "Sally" Bright Fowler, the niece of an Imperial senator and a traumatized former prisoner of the rebels.

 New Caledonia is the capital of the Trans-Coalsack sector, on the opposite side of the Coalsack Nebula from Earth.
 Also in the sector is a red supergiant star known as Murcheson's Eye.
 Associated with it is a yellow Sun-like star, which from New Caledonia appears in front of the Eye.
 Since some see the Eye and the Coalsack as the face of God, the yellow star is known as the Mote in God's Eye.

 Approaching New Caledonia, MacArthur is ordered to investigate when an alien spacecraft, propelled by a solar sail, is detected.
 After the spacecraft fires upon MacArthur, Blaine has its main capsule detached from the sail and taken aboard at great risk to his ship and crew.
 Its sole occupant, a brown and white furred creature, is found dead.

 After much debate, MacArthur and the battleship Lenin are sent to the star from which the alien ship came, the Mote.
 MacArthur carries civilian researchers to make first contact with the aliens, quickly nicknamed "Moties".
 Admiral Kutuzov, aboard Lenin, has strict orders to avoid all contact with the aliens and ensure that human technology does not fall into their hands.
 The Moties seem friendly and have advanced technology that they are willing to trade, much to Bury's delight.
-Although they also possess the Alderson Drive, none of their ships have ever returned.
+Although they also possess the Alderson Drive, none of their spacecraft using it have ever returned.
 This is because, unknown to the Moties, the Mote's only Alderson exit point lies within the outer layers of the star Murcheson's Eye.
 Human warships can survive there for a limited time because of their protective Langston Fields, which the Moties do not have.